DLR-VF/PtAC/docs/source/user-guide.rst

 (we recommend using Python `Anaconda <https://www.anaconda.com/products/individual>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, which is a lightweight version of the conda environment).

+Please also ensure that a `Java Development Kit <https://java.com/de/>`_ (preferably version 1.8) is installed and that the folder containing the java.exe file is in your path environment variable.

 **1. open the Anaconda prompt (can be found on windows start menu) and navigate to your home folder**

 .. code-block:: bash